mui/toolpad/docs/data/toolpad/connecting-to-datasources/http-requests.md

    <img src="/static/toolpad/docs/fetch/query-7.png?v=0" alt="Request headers" width="701" />

+You can also bind any request header to an [environment variable](/toolpad/data-binding/#environment-variables).

 ## Response

 In the **Response** tab you can define how the response should be parsed.